3-Productions/ChasedByDarknessTranslations/README.md

 Want to add a new language or have questions?
 Email for Glaicon at glaiconffelipe@southbluemoon.com or send a message on Discord - GlaiconFFBR#3891

-Chased by Darkness Official Discord - https://discord.gg/7Ncna2P7hH PM me on Discord - GlaiconFFBR#3891 - so I can give you the Translator role.
+Chased by Darkness Official Discord - https://discord.gg/7Ncna2P7hH <br />
+PM me on Discord - GlaiconFFBR#3891 - so I can give you the Translator role.